rollerworks/search/docs/integration/doctrine/dbal.rst

     // ...

-    $query = 'SELECT u.name AS name, u.id AS id FROM users AS u';
-    $conditionGenerator = $doctrineDbalFactory->createConditionGenerator($connection, $searchCondition);

-    // The first parameter is the original ConditionGenerator as described above
-    // The second parameter is the cache lifetime in seconds, null will use the Cache default
+    // The third parameter is the cache lifetime in as supported by PSR-16
-    $cacheConditionGenerator = $doctrineDbalFactory->createCachedConditionGenerator($conditionGenerator, null);
+    $cacheConditionGenerator = $doctrineDbalFactory->createCachedConditionGenerator($qb, $conditionGenerator, null);
     $cacheConditionGenerator->setField('first-name', 'first', 'u', 'string');
     $cacheConditionGenerator->setField('last-name', 'last', 'u', 'string');

-    // The ' WHERE ' value is placed before the generated where-clause,
-    // but only when there is actual where-clause, else it returns an empty string.
-    $whereClause = $cacheConditionGenerator->getWhereClause(' WHERE ');

-    // Add the Where-clause
-    $query .= $whereClause;

-    $statement = $connection->prepare($query);
-    $cacheConditionGenerator->bindParameters($statement);
+    // Apply the condition (with ordering, if any) to the QueryBuilder
+    $cacheConditionGenerator->apply();

 The cache-key is a hashed (sha256) combination of the SearchCondition (root ValuesGroup and FieldSet set-name) and configured field mappings.